-Richard Moor from the committee outlined the new Portfolio Management - a practical guide that was in the final stages of publishing, and launched at the APM Women in Project Management Conference 2019.
+Portfolio Management - a practical guide that was in the final stages of publishing, and launched at the APM Women in Project Management Conference 2019.
 It builds on the experiences of the authors and over 60 presentations given at SIG events and our annual conferences from a wide range of public and private sector organisations.

 Steve, Co Chair, and Adam, conference lead

 Next to present was Simon Harwood talking about Direct Line and their journey in prioritising and balancing the programmes and projects with demand and the available resources.
 Simon explained how they assessed their capacity, developed the estimating, planned and scheduled the programmes and projects whilst managing the stakeholders.
 His talk outlined his personal experiences and he offered five key lessons: